GerasSB/BlenderASN/README.md

 **These 3 buttons will give you an error if you try to apply them on non-mesh objects.**

-* **Remove Groups (for export):** Blender can't export materials with shader node groups, so use this button to remove groups from the materials of all selected meshes.
+* **Remove Groups (for export):** Blender can't export materials with shader node groups, so use this button to remove groups from the materials of all selected meshes. ***NO LONGER NEEDED IF USING THE NEW EXPORT BUTTONS***

+### Viewport Settings

+* **Change Exposure & Gamma:** Change Exposure and Gamma settings to better match Double Dash's lighting, for more accurate viewport previews in Render mode.
+### Export

+* **Course Name:** Gives your exports a name.
+You only need to add the course's unique identifier, so *don't* add `_course` to the name.
+Just call it `luigi`, or `rainbow`, for example.

+* **Export Selection as DAE:** Exports all selected objects and their textures as a file named `[coursename]_course.dae` to a folder called `course` (will be created if it doesn't exist) inside the directory where the current Blender file is saved.

+* **Export Selecttion as OBJ:** Exports all selected objects as a file called `[coursename]_course.obj` to a folder called `course_collision` (will be created if it doesn't exist) inside the directory where the current Blender file is saved.

+These buttons export with default settings, except for `Selection Only` and `Triangulate` which are on.

+### Misc. tips

 Tip 1: You can quickly swap node groups by just clicking the button of the node you wanna replace it with.

-Tip 2: If you wanna apply these settings to all selected meshes, I recommend clicking the `Alpa Shader Group button` first and then the `Vertex Shader Group` button.
+Tip 2: If you wanna apply these settings to all selected meshes, I recommend clicking the `Alpha Shader Group button` first and then the `Vertex Shader Group` button.
 This way every object on your scene (assuming they have image textures) will have a Node Group applied.

-### Viewport Settings

-* **Change Exposure & Gamma:** Change Exposure and Gamma settings to better match Double Dash's lighting, for more accurate viewport previews in Render mode.